dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 starts by describing a set of motivating use cases that have appeared in the WebAssembly ecosystem followed by a hypothetical core WebAssembly feature, *first-class modules*, which could address these use cases.
-Limitations of first-class modules (viz. around performance and dependency on GC) are explained and then addressed by lifting first-class modules into the second-class context of the *adapter functions* introduced by the [Interface Types] proposal.
+Limitations of first-class modules (viz. dependency on GC and dynamism) are explained and then addressed by lifting first-class modules into the *adapter functions* introduced by the [Interface Types] proposal.
 The resulting proposal enables WebAssembly modules to control how their dependencies' instances are instantiated and linked in a manner that is host-independent, predictably optimizable and without implicit dependency on garbage collection.

-While the Linking proposal started as a future extension of Interface Types, in its current form, the proposal suggests that Interface Types may be more naturally defined as an extension of Linking.
-In particular, the Linking proposal provides a more simple, orthogonal mechanism for describing how a core wasm module's imports and exports are *linked* to adapter functions, with the Interface Types proposal ultimately just introducing the actual new *interface types* (`string` et al) along with new instructions for producing and consuming values of these new types.
+While the Linking proposal started as an extension of Interface Types, in its current form, the proposal suggests that Interface Types may be more naturally defined as an extension of Linking.
+In particular, the Linking proposal provides a more simple, orthogonal mechanism for describing how a core wasm module's imports and exports are *linked* to the adapter functions of a containing *interface module*, with the Interface Types proposal only adding new value types (like `string` and `array`) and their associated instructions.

+The explainer is organized as follows:
 1. [Motivation](#motivation)
     1. [Command modules](#command-modules)
     2. [Dynamic shared-everything linking](#dynamic-shared-everything-linking)